-BRIDGET HEDDERMAN B.Sc, M.Ed - MANAGING DIRECTOR & FOUNDER
+BRIDGET HEDDERMAN B.Sc, M.Ed - CEO & FOUNDER

 As a biologist with a Masters degree in Education, an experienced sailor and a NAUI Divemaster, Bridget is a passionate educator and has led the way for field studies programmes in South East Asia for the last 20 years.
 When she moved to Southeast Asia in 1991 she saw a wonderfully diverse yet fragile landscape waiting to be explored.
 Ecofieldtrips was born in 1997 in response to the need to educate future generations; to take students out of the classroom and into the invaluable ecosystems of Malaysia and Singapore.